Dean's Diversity Postdoctoral Fellows

 The 2022 Dean’s Diversity Postdoctoral Fellows Program is now accepting applications for scholars.

 This program takes a broad and multidisciplinary view of diverse and inclusive education.
 All postdoctoral scholars must be from outside The Ohio State University.

 If a postdoctoral applicant has a specific department in which they would like to work, the applicant may specify this in their application.
 In addition, the applicant should include a potential faculty mentor(s) from among current college faculty.

 - Eligibility for EHE faculty positions at the end of the postdoctoral appointment

-- Annual $2,000 stipend for conference travel or to support research, teaching and engagement activities
+- Annual $2,000 professional development stipend for conference travel or to support research, teaching and engagement activities

 - Biweekly professional development activities on topics such as time-management, teaching excellence, transitioning to tenure track and others